THE GOODLANDS - My Debut Novel

 GONE WESTERN

-“Go quietly, alone; no harm will befall you.” ― John Muir
+ā€œGo quietly, alone; no harm will befall you.ā€ ā€• John Muir

 ______________________________________________________

-With squinting eyes, he followed the canine’s flaring nostrils upward, until he saw two yellow eyes glaring at him with uncertainty.
-Small, pointed ears were alert and attentive.
-It blinked and turned its head away in submissive behavior.
-Knowing it wasn’t his pet, Sam avoided displaying dominance towards the wild creature.
-He held his breath as the she-wolf looked up and listened intently to something in the last light of day, then stepped carefully over the human and walked toward a game trail leading into the darkening timber.
+He immediately knew it wasnā€™t his pet, so Sam avoided any display of dominance toward the wild creature.
+He held his breath as the she-wolf looked up and listened with keen interest to sounds in the last light of day, then she stepped carefully over the human legs and walked toward a game trail which led deep into the darkened timber.

 Oddly, Sam Rios, a Law Enforcement Officer for the US Forest Service, did not fear the wild creature, but as she disappeared, he exhaled in relief.
-Searching in the wolf’s direction, he saw only black silhouetted statues of Ponderosa pines displayed against a backdrop of disappearing sky.
-He could not recall any details or why he was on the ground, but his mind’s eye summoned up four dead wolves hanging on a fence and a gunfight.
+He searched in the wolfā€™s direction but saw only black silhouetted statues of Ponderosa pines displayed against a backdrop of sky, soon to disappear.
+He couldnā€™t remember how he got hurt and ended up on the ground, but in his mind, he envisioned dead wolves draped over a fence, a violent ambush, and a gunfight.
+If only I could rememberā€¦

-If only I could remember what happened.
-Sam stretched his wounded body upward to peer deeper into the woods, lost his balance, and rolled downhill, landing in a shallow stream of icy water, which racked him in pain.
-He shivered and screamed in anguish, sending chills along the mountain’s spine and the predators paused to listen.
+As Sam stretched his wounded body upward to peer deep into the woods, he lost his balance, rolled downhill, and landed in a shallow stream of icy water, which racked him in pain.
+He shivered and screamed in anguish, as the mountainā€™s spine felt chills and predators paused to listen.

-Sam knew he must struggle to remain in survival mode, but warm fluid dribbled into his eye, pain stabbed at his chest, and he could not move his left arm.
+Sam knew he must struggle to remain in survival mode, but warm fluid dribbled into his eye, pain stabbed at his chest, and he couldnā€™t move his left arm.
 When he tried to escape the water, its sandy bottom hugged his body tighter.

-Then he heard the shouting.
+Then he heard someone shout.

 Comments